--(ii)-- evaluation and treatment for enhancement of an eligible recipient's (11) evaluation and treatment for enhancement of an englote recipient s performance skills; - health and wellness promotion to the eligible recipient; (iv) -environmental access and assistive technology evaluation and treatment for use by the eligible recipient; ar nd (v) - training/consultation to eligible recipient's family members and direct support personnel.]
+- (iii) health and wellness promotion to the eligible recipient; - (iv) environmental access and assistive technology evaluation and treatment for use by the eligible recipient; and training/consultation to eligible recipient's family members and direct support personnel.

-(c) Speech-language pathology (SLP): SLP service, also known as speech therapy, is a skilled therapy service, provided by a speech-language pathologist that involves the non-medical application of principles, methods and procedures for the diagnosis, counseling, and instruction related to the development of and disorders of communication including speech, fluency, voice, verbal and written language, auditory comprehension, cognition, swallowing dysfunction and sensory-motor competencies.
+(c) Speech-language pathology: SLP service, also known as speech therapy, is a skilled therapy service, provided by a speech-language pathologist that involves the non-medical application of principles, methods and procedures for the diagnosis, counseling, and instruction related to the development of and disorders of communication including speech, fluency, voice, verbal and written language, auditory comprehension, cognition, swallowing dysfunction and sensory-motor competencies.
 Therapy services for eligible recipients must comply with 8.314.5.10 NMAC.
-Speech-language pathology services are also used when an eligible recipient requires the use of assistive technology or an augmentative communication device.
-For example, SLP services are intended to improve, maintain or minimize the loss of communication skills; treat a specific condition clinically related to an intellectual developmental disability of the eligible recipient; or improve or maintain the eligible recipient's ability to safely eat food, drink liquids or manage oral secretions while minimizing the risk of aspiration or other potential injuries or illness related to swallowing disorders. [:
+Speech-language pathology services are also used when an eligible recipient requires the use of an augmentative communication device.
+For example, SLP services are intended to: